Ristretto vs Long Shot (Lungo) All you need to know!

 As a result of the short brewing time, some of the caffeine remains unextracted.
 The average caffeine content in a ristretto is 40-50 mg.

-Since most of the caffeine is extracted from the coffee grounds during the long brewing process, Lungo shots have almost double the caffeine content of Ristretto shots.
-A single shot of lungo contains 70-80 mg.
+Lungo shots have almost double the caffeine content of Ristretto shots since most of the caffeine is extracted from the coffee grounds during the long brewing process.
+A single shot of Lungo contains around 70-80 mg of caffeine.

-However, it’s worth noting that the actual caffeine content can vary largely depending on the type of coffee beans used.
+However, the actual caffeine content can vary largely depending on the type of coffee beans used.

 Here’s a detailed guide on coffee caffeine content.